terrinoni/spx-kubernetes-training/README.md

-# spx-kubernetes-training
+# Welcome to this repository!
-This repository contains some code about internal training on Kubernetes
+It contains several yaml and text files that were used to present Kubernetes to Spindox colleagues.